Kind of Blue: Influence

 Gary Burton, of Berklee College of Music, noted the consistent innovation present throughout the album, stating: "It wasn't just one tune that was a breakthrough, it was the whole record.
 When new jazz styles come along, the first few attempts to do it are usually kind of shaky.
 Early Charlie Parker records were like this.
 But with Kind of Blue [the sextet] all sound like they're fully into it."
 Along with Time Out by the Dave Brubeck Quartet (1959) and Coltrane's Giant Steps (1960), Kind of Blue has often been recommended by music writers as an introductory jazz album, for similar reasons: the music on both records is very melodic, and the relaxed quality of the songs makes the improvisation easy for listeners to follow, without sacrificing artistry or experimentation.
-Upon the release of the 50th anniversary collector's edition of the album, a columnist for All About Jazz stated "Kind of Blue heralded the arrival of a revolutionary new American music, a post-bebop modal jazz structured around simple scales and melodic improvisation.
+Upon the release of the 50th anniversary collector's edition of the album, a columnist for All About Jazz stated "Kind of Blue" heralded the arrival of a revolutionary new American music, a post-bebop modal jazz structured around simple scales and melodic improvisation.
 Trumpeter/band leader/composer Miles Davis assembled a sextet of legendary players to create a sublime atmospheric masterpiece.
 Fifty years after its release, Kind of Blue continues to transport listeners to a realm all its own while inspiring musicians to create to new sounds—from acoustic jazz to post-modern ambient—in every genre imaginable."
 Renowned hip-hop artist and rapper Q-Tip reaffirmed the album's reputation and influence when discussing the significance of Kind of Blue, stating "It's like the Bible—you just have one in your house."
 The singer Bilal names it among his 25 favorite albums and "an important record" for him.
 The 2014 album Blue by Mostly Other People Do the Killing is a note-for-note reproduction of Kind of Blue.

 The Kind of Blue musicians appeared together in further recorded ventures through the 1960s.
 Davis had made a rare post-1953 sideman appearance in 1958 on Adderley's Somethin' Else album; Evans and Adderley collaborated on the latter's LP Know What I Mean? from 1961.
 Kelly and Chambers backed Hank Mobley on Soul Station in 1960, and Evans and Chambers played on the sessions for The Blues and the Abstract Truth by Oliver Nelson in 1961.
-The rhythm section of Kelly, Chambers, and Cobb backed Coltrane for Coltrane Jazz and one track on his landmark Giant Steps, which featured Chambers throughout.
+The rhythm section of Kelly, Chambers, and Cobb played on Cannonball Adderley Quintet in Chicago, supported Benny Golson on Turning Point and Coltrane for Coltrane Jazz and one track on Coltrane's landmark Giant Steps, which featured Chambers throughout.
 That trio stayed with Davis for the recordings Someday My Prince Will Come and the live sets at the Blackhawk and at Carnegie Hall.